Mutual Funds Basics

 - Have access to low-fee funds through a retirement plan or brokerage platform.

 In practice, some investors combine mutual funds with individual stocks, bonds or options and futures for more advanced strategies.
-Others keep things simple and use a small number of broad, low-cost funds.
+Others keep things simple and use a small number of broad, low-cost funds as the core of a long-term retirement portfolio.

 Questions to ask before buying a mutual fund